vsantos/devtools/README.md

 A script which will connect using REST in a remote cloud elasticsearch and retrieve disk usage data, checking the user's threshold and alarming if needed in a Slack channel.
 The following environment variables are needed: `XPACK_USER`, `XPACK_PASSWORD` and `SLACK_TOKEN`.
 Other configuration such as the threshold it self or the slack channel can be achieved editing the script directly in the `CONSTANT` session.

 Obs: It can be also be used as a AWS python lambda.
 Requests module must be imported as boto for achieving this goal.

+## Kubernetes - Istio Envoy Routing CRDs Backup

+`script/istio_envoy_crds_backup`

+A script which will:
+  1) Given a namespace the script will get a copy for the following CRDs: services, virtualservices and destinationrules
+  2) Compress it in a single `tar.gz` backup file